 And guess what, when tomorrow comes I’ll probably have a good day again with less resistance and I will most likely feel like doing the task again.

-6. See if it is time to quit and to try something else.
+10. See if it’s time to quit and to try something else.

-Sometimes it is not time to give up.
+Sometimes it’s not time to give up.
 But it may be time to quit what you are doing and to try something else.

 If you feel like giving up or you are bored a lot, if you feel no real passion or excitement or curiosity about a change or your current path then ask yourself these two questions: